 Each Scholar develops a scholarly project on an educational topic that is of relevance to their practice as educators.
 Advisors are assigned to help support the Scholars in the development and implementation of their project.
 At graduation, there is poster reception in which they disseminate their findings to each other and guests.

 At the end of the first year of the program, Scholars construct and deliver a lecture presentation to their home department on a topic in education will be helpful to their colleagues in their teaching / education roles.
-Their lecture is peer-reviewed by a classmate and provides them the feedback.
+Their lecture is peer-reviewed by a classmate who provides them with feedback.

 Scholars Choice workshop